How to see a full circle rainbow

 When sunlight and raindrops combine to make a rainbow, they can make a whole circle of light in the sky.
 But it’s a very rare sight.
 Sky conditions have to be just right for this, and even if they are, the bottom part of a full-circle rainbow is usually blocked by your horizon.
-And so we see rainbows not as circles but as arcs in our sky.
+That’s why we see rainbows not as circles, but as arcs across our sky.

 Pilots do sometimes report seeing genuine full-circle rainbows.
 They’d be tough to see out the small windows we passengers look through, but pilots have a much better view from up front.